US has record performance in 145-69 rout of South Korea

 AP Basketball Writer

-SYDNEY (AP) — Brionna Jones scored 24 points, A’ja Wilson added 20 and the U.S. used a dominant inside effort for a record performance in a 145-69 win over South Korea on Monday in the World Cup.
+Brionna Jones scored 24 points and Wilson added 20 to help the U.S. beat South Korea 145-69 on Monday.
+Shakira Austin’s layup with 9 seconds left helped the Americans break Brazil’s record of 143 points set in 1990.

+“I don’t think I’ve ever been part of a team that can score the basketball like this,” Wilson said.
+“This is crazy, we put up 145 points.
+I think when you look at us and just knowing how talented we are, we just came together and we play together very, very well.”

-It broke the highest scoring game in World Cup history, surpassing the 143 points Brazil had in 1990.
-It also shattered the previous U.S. mark of 119 points achieved against Angola in 2014 and China in 2006.
-The scoring margin was also the biggest in U.S. history as well.
+The U.S. always has the most talented and deepest roster of any team in the World Cup with 12 WNBA stars on the roster.
+Still, the Americans had never come close to that sort of offensive output during it’s storied World Cup history.
+The previous team record was 119 points against Angola in 2014 and China in 2006.
+The scoring margin was also the biggest in U.S. history as well surpassing the 75-point win over Angola in 2014.

 The win was also the 26th in a row in World Cup play for the Americans, who haven’t lost since the 2006 semifinals when they fell to Russia.
 The U.S. also won 26 in a row from 1994-2006.
 The Soviet Union holds the World Cup record with 56 straight wins from 1959-1986.